-Community Library’s Role in Civic Involvement
+Community Libraries’ Role in Promoting Civic Engagement and Involvement

 The community library plays a vital role in empowering the community with regard to civic rights and democratic participation.
 Education reinforces the participation in democracy and civic life by triggering an informed decision making in the light of the power of consents (Seigel, 2003, p 17).
 Unfortunately, in many schools globally, civic education has not been grounded as core subjects but rather as additional non compulsory units.
 This allows room for press censorship and the emergence of tyrannical regimes in various states.
 Using a case study, we will explore the significance of librarianship in civic education and democratic activities.